 Queens University Belfast, Northern Ireland.

-Iram is currently convener of the Child Development and Learning (CDL) Group and the co-ordinator for the Language, Cognition and Development (LCD) Theme in the department.
+From 2018-2022 Iram was convener of the Child Development and Learning (CDL) Group and the co-ordinator for the Language, Cognition and Development (LCD) Theme in the department.

 Before joining the department on the 1st June 2018 Iram held positions at the University of Warwick, University College London and the University of Wollongong.
 She is currently an ajunct professor at the University of Stavanger and a visiting professor at the universities of Wollongong and UCL.
 She has held visiting professorships in other universities in Ireland, England, Wales, Australia, China, New Zealand and Hong Kong.